-I came across Tübingen in Germany when my search narrowed to “best kept secrets” and “unusual markets”.
+I was hunting through lists of the best Christmas markets in Germany but I came across Tübingen in Germany when my search narrowed to “best kept secrets” and “unusual markets”.
 The pictures of its cobbled streets and traditional buildings looked too good to miss.

 We based ourselves in Tübingen because it is only half an hour from Stuttgart, The Black Forest and Hohenzollern Castle.
 We went to three different Christmas markets in the Stuttgart area on our 4 day trip.